Timur: Tokhtamysh–Timur war

 Battle between Timur (left) and Tokhtamysh (right), 1420–1440, possibly Herat.
 Topkapi H.2153.

 In the meantime, Tokhtamysh, now khan of the Golden Horde, turned against his patron and in 1385 invaded Azerbaijan.
 The inevitable response by Timur resulted in the Tokhtamysh–Timur war.
 In the initial stage of the war, Timur won a victory at the Battle of the Kondurcha River.
 After the battle Tokhtamysh and some of his army were allowed to escape.
 After Tokhtamysh's initial defeat, Timur invaded Muscovy to the north of Tokhtamysh's holdings.
 Timur's army burned Ryazan and advanced on Moscow.
 He was pulled away before reaching the Oka River by Tokhtamysh's renewed campaign in the south.

 In the first phase of the conflict with Tokhtamysh, Timur led an army of over 100,000 men north for more than 700 miles into the steppe.
 He then rode west about 1,000 miles advancing in a front more than 10 miles wide.
 During this advance, Timur's army got far enough north to be in a region of very long summer days causing complaints by his Muslim soldiers about keeping a long schedule of prayers.
 It was then that Tokhtamysh's army was boxed in against the east bank of the Volga River in the Orenburg region and destroyed at the Battle of the Kondurcha River, in 1391.

 In the second phase of the conflict, Timur took a different route against the enemy by invading the realm of Tokhtamysh via the Caucasus region.
 In 1395, Timur defeated Tokhtamysh in the Battle of the Terek River, concluding the struggle between the two monarchs.
 Tokhtamysh was unable to restore his power or prestige, and he was killed about a decade later in the area of present-day Tyumen.
 During the course of Timur's campaigns, his army destroyed Sarai, the capital of the Golden Horde, and Astrakhan, subsequently disrupting the Golden Horde's Silk Road.
-The Golden Horde no longer held power after their losses to Timur.
+The Golden Horde never recovered from its losses to Timur and ultimately disintegrated into a number of smaller khanates within the next half-century, which allowed Moscow to continue the "gathering of the Russian lands" and emerge as the dominant Russian state.